 Since "false duplication" is a highly unusual pattern, we should aim to eliminate as much duplicate code as possible.
 It may not be zero, but it should strive for improvement.
 An alarm threshold of 1% to 5% may apply to each project.

-Managing software quality is vital to the success of any business.
+Measuring code quality is vital to the success of any business.
 Here's how to ensure your code is clean and your business runs smoothly: unit tests, refactoring existing code, and DRY principles should all be standard practice.
-A messy code base is expensive for a business to maintain; cleaning up coding practices saves money in the long run.
+A messy code base and low software quality are expensive for a business to maintain; quality coding and regular code reviews save money in the long run.

 Simple rules for business people: